 A tab on the back of the connector locks it in place.
 To unplug the connector, you will need to squeeze that tab.

-On the back of the robot, there is a hole.
+On the back of the robot, there is a hole (shown below).
 Stick a hex driver through the hole to squeeze the tab on the connector.
 While doing that, use your other hand to pull the cable down and out.

 Now that the Ethernet jack is empty, you can plug in your own cable.
 Use that to connect your OT-2 to your computer or router.

-As mentioned this form of connection is only intended for short-term troubleshooting.
-Using this connection method on a long-term basis can potentially lead to OT-2 brownouts.
-Which in turn will impacts protocol runs.
+As mentioned, this form of connection is only intended for short-term troubleshooting when working with the OT-2.
+Using this connection method on a long-term basis can potentially lead to OT-2 brownouts, which can negatively impact protocol runs.